dpretet/friscv/doc/atomic_ops.md

 i.e., no following memory operations on this RISC-V hart can be observed to take place before the acquire memory operation.

-=> All memory instructions must be executed before the AMO.
+=> All memory instructions inside the LD/ST must be executed after the AMO.

 If only the rl bit is set, the atomic memory operation is treated as a release access, i.e., the release memory operation cannot be observed to take place before any earlier memory operations on this RISC-V hart.

-=> All memory instructions must be executed after the AMO.
+=> All memory instructions inside the LD/ST must be executed before the AMO.

 If both the aq and rl bits are set, the atomic memory operation is sequentially consistent and cannot be observed to happen before any earlier memory operations or after any later memory operations in the same RISC-V hart and to the same address domain.

-=> All memory instructions must be executed before & after the AMO.
+=> All memory instructions inside the LD/ST must be executed before & after the AMO.

 ## Design Plan